blarson1105/sigma-wiki/Converter-Tool:-sigmac.md

 2. Parsing of Condition
 3. Internal representation of condition as parse tree
 4. Attachment of definitions into corresponding parse tree nodes
+5. Translation of field and log source identifiers into target names
-5. Translation of parse tree into target format (backend classes)
+6. Translation of parse tree into target format (backend classes)

 ## Parse Tree Node Types
 tbd